What Size Battery Do I Need? Car Battery Group Size Explained

 one blue car battery, many black car batteries

 The group size indicates several things.
-These include the length, width, and height of the battery, as well as the location of each terminal.
+These encompass the length, width, and height of the battery, as well as the location of each terminal.
 Whichever group it falls in, it will also be unique to the year, make, and model of the car.

 • 24